Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

         }
 ```

-The `Tizen` operating system may resume `Lifecycle` application if it not was terminated.
+The `Tizen` operating system may resume `Lifecycle` application, if it is not terminated.
 Data updating is restored using the `SensorAccelerometer.Start()` method.
-The application main window now should be visible.
+The application main window should be visible now:

 ```csharp
         protected override void OnResume()